kjelpw/nikobot/README.md

 A discord bot using discord.py for use in a private server.

+# Noteable Things
+The !NikoMaker command uses Selenium to navigate to https://gh.princessrtfm.com/niko.html and create an image with the specified text

+The !stuff command accesses the imgflip api to create a meme image of the specified text

 # Needed Stuff
 `secrets.py` should be a file containing the following variables